adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper_v1.md

 The incorporation of SE blocks enhances the network’s sensitivity to informative features, a crucial capability in gender classification for thermal images, where subtle differences in facial heat distribution can be discriminative.
 The adaptive nature of the attention mechanism allows the model to dynamically adjust its focus, improving both performance and robustness across diverse datasets.

-**Figure 8** - Visual comparison between standard ResNet and your HybridResNet highlighting the key differences.
+**Figure 8** - Visual comparison between standard ResNet and your TH-SE-ResNet highlighting the key differences.

 ## 3.4 Model Comparison